 1970→1977 Alfa Romeo Montreal

 At Expo ’67 in Montréal, Quebec, Canada, the world first saw the Alfa Romeo Montreal.
 Presented as a concept car, it was stylistically different from any previous Alfa and reached full scale production 1970.

-Built as a 2+2 coupé, the Montreal was distinguished by its front headlight treatment by designer Marcello Gandini fitted.
-He fitted the headlights beind four unusual grilles.
-By the time the car reached prodcution in 1970, these were replaced by larger, single panels.
-Other unique details include a hood-mounted NACA duct and nonfunctional slats behind the doors.
+Built as a 2+2 coupé, the Montreal was distinguished by its front headlight treatment by designer Marcello Gandini at Bertone.
+He fitted the headlights beind four unusual grilles which, by the time the car reached prodcution in 1970, were replaced by larger, single panels.
+Other unique details included a hood-mounted NACA duct and nonfunctional slats behind the doors.

 The first two prototypes were powered by an inline-4 from the Alfa Romeo Giulia, but the production version was much more serious.
 Instead it was powered by 90° V8, with competition features like dry-sump lubrication and SPICA fuel injection.
 This was a derivative of the same potent V8 which was used in the Alfa Romeo 33 racecar.

-Chassis details were lended from the Giulia GTV including its double wishbone front suspension with a live axle in the rear.
+Chassis details were lent from the Giulia GTV including its double wishbone front suspension with a live axle in the rear.

 Almost 4000 Montreals were produced from 1970 to 1977.
 Ironically, none were ever sold in Montreal because Alfa Romeo was limited to European markets.